aventius-software/BlazorGE/README.md

 7) Basic canvas implementation - done
 8) Several simple example games implementing all features - a few bits of part games
 9) Any other suggestions?

+Stuff to be done and/or improved

+1) Better ECS system ;-)
+2) Sprite animation
+3) More/better demo games
+4) More canvas methods
+5) Better Blazor JS interop
+6) Sound